TencentCloud/chat-uikit-flutter/tencent_cloud_chat/README.md

         userSig: , /// The userSig of the logged-in user
         sdkListener: V2TimSDKListener(),  /// Event listener registered with the Chat SDK ),

+      /// **[Critical]**: It's strongly advised to incorporate the following callback listeners for effectively managing SDK API errors and specific UIKit events that demand user attention.
+      /// For detailed usage, please refer to the 'Introducing Callbacks for UIKit' section at the end of this README.
+      callbacks: TencentCloudChatCallbacks(
+        onTencentCloudChatSDKFailCallback: (apiName, code, desc) {}, /// Handles SDK API errors.
+        onTencentCloudChatUIKitUserNotificationEvent: (TencentCloudChatComponentsEnum component, TencentCloudChatUserNotificationEvent event) {}, /// Handles specific UIKit events that require user attention on a global scale.
+      ),

       plugins: [],  /// Used plugins, such as tencent_cloud_chat_robot, etc. For specific usage, please refer to the README of each plugin.
     );
 ```